Commercial Excellence Consortium

 Not an algorithm.
 Jesse selects each item because it challenges a working assumption most $500M–$10B commercial organizations are still operating on.
 If it doesn't make a senior operator stop and reconsider, it doesn't belong here.

 Updated monthly.
-Sourced from real operator work inside the Growth Platform — not recycled conference content.
+Sourced from real operator work inside the Consortium and Operators Lab™.

 Consortium Philosophy